-Failure to meet those consumer expectations because of preventable ITSM mistakes is, in a word, inexcusable.
+Failure to meet those consumer expectations, especially if that stems from preventable ITSM mistakes, is inexcusable.
 It not only hurts the technical side of your services and puts you behind the curve when it comes to improvements and updates, but it also gives your brand a bad name in the eyes of your customers.

 Let’s take a quick poll of those reading: Who’s okay with that as an outcome?
 No one?
 Okay, great.